unadlib/reactant/website/blog/2021-10-03-how-to-make-web-application-support-multiple-browser-windows.md

 });
 ```

-With that, we can quickly turn SharedWorker mode into ServiceWorker mode.
+With that, we can quickly turn SharedWorker mode into SharedTab mode.

 ### Transport/Performance